RBEGamer/ChemtechHackathon2019/README.md

 # BUILD THE HARDWARE

+## BUILDING HTE NOTIICATION LIGHT
 * flash the `./src/esp32_mqtt_client_for_light` to the ESP32 DevKit by using the Arduino IDE
+* flash the `./src/notification_light` to the Arduino Nano by using the Arduino IDE
 * connect  the `ESP32 gpio 2`to the `Arduino Nano Pin D3`
 * connect  the `ESP32 gnd`to the `Arduino Nano gnd`
 * connect  the `ESP32 5V`to the `Arduino Nano 5V`